Reds vs. Mariners MLB Betting Odds, Trends & Prediction

 T-Mobile Park, Seattle, WA

-As of this writing, our MLB Public Betting Page shows that 58% of bets are on the Reds’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 61% of bets are on the Mariners’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Reds vs. Mariners MLB Betting Trends

-The total has gone OVER in 6 of Cincinnati’s last 8 games against an opponent in the American League West Division
+The total has gone OVER in 4 of Cincinnati’s last 5 games against Seattle

+The total has gone UNDER in 5 of Seattle’s last 7 games this season

 Reds vs. Mariners MLB BETTING PREDICTION